Digital Eye Strain

-- Visual acuity—Measures the quality of your current vision.
+- Visual acuity to measure the quality of your current vision.

-- Refraction—Tests the potential lens prescriptions that would optimize your vision.
+- Refraction to test the potential lens prescriptions that would optimize your vision.

-- Focus and Eye Coordination—Tests how well your eyes work together and how quickly and accurately your eyes are able to focus on objects and varying distances.
+- Focus and eye coordination to test how well your eyes work together and how quickly and accurately your eyes can focus on objects and varying distances.

-- Adjust Lighting—If you can, reposition any lighting (or your computer) to minimize glare and use natural lighting whenever possible.
+Reposition lighting or your computer to minimize glare and use natural light whenever possible.

-- Eye Rest and Blinking Breaks—Every 20 minutes during your work, look away toward a distant point for 20 seconds to refocus your eyes, and give them a 15-minute break after each 2-hour computer session.
-Also remember to blink more frequently to keep your eyes moist.
+Every 20 minutes during work, look away toward a distant point for 20 seconds to refocus your eyes.
+Take a 15-minute break after each 2-hour computer session, and remember to blink more frequently to keep your eyes moist.